How digital nomads can process payments overseas

 In some countries, your target customers may prefer to pay through a digital wallet.
 PayPal is one of the most popular.

 “PayPal offers a huge amount of convenience and protection,” says entrepreneur Jase Rodley, principal of Otium Boutique, which provides digital marketing services to boutique hotels.
-Rodley, who is from Australia, currently runs his business from British Columbia, where he has found the cost of living is much lower than Down Under.
+Rodley, who is from Australia, currently runs his business from Andorra, which is a small principality in Europe, where he has found the cost of living is much lower than Down Under.